Frequently Asked Questions: Getting Medical Care During COVID-19

 As noted above, we are still providing necessary care to our patients during this pandemic, this includes same-day sick appointments.
 When you call your provider's office, they will determine if your injury or health issue can be addressed via a TeleHealth appointment or if you need to be seen in person.
 For those who cannot be seen by their primary care provider (PCP) or do not have a PCP, Sturdy Memorial Urgent Care can help.
 Our urgent care center in Plainville is functioning in the same manner as our medical offices, offering both TeleHealth and in-person appointments based on need.
-Currently, our Urgent Care Center in South Attleboro is operating as a COVID-19 drive-thru testing site and is not taking urgent care appointments.

 Is it Safe to come to the Emergency Room for a Health Emergency?

 Yes.
 We have procedures in place to safeguard you from potential exposure from COVID-19.
 If you are experiencing a medical emergency, it is extremely important that you do not delay care.
 We are prepared to safely treat all emergency medical conditions.
 Delaying care out of fear of COVID-19 could result in significant harm.
 If you are experiencing a medical emergency, please call 9-1-1.

 What about other healthcare services?

 At this time, some of our services such as imaging studies, sleep studies, and rehabilitation services have been suspended or are operating at reduced hours.
 You can contact the department directly for details.
 While elective surgeries have been suspended, please understand that if your surgeon or physician determines that your surgery is necessary they will coordinate with the hospital to ensure completion of necessary testing requirements.